MohammedBadra/Random-Task-planner/README.md

 2. Use the Task template.csv to fill in your tasks and then rename it in this format: "ddMmm", where "dd" is the day's date in numbers and "Mmm" are first three letters of the *month's literal name.
 Note that the first letter in "Yyy" is capitalized.

+Notes:
+1. Only use this planner with tasks of equivalent priorities.
+Updates on prioritization preferences will be rolled out soon
-*December is currently hardcoded into the planner.
+2. December is currently hardcoded into the planner.